Southern Railway (UK): Hotels, road transport and air transport

 Ten large hotels were owned by the company, at the London termini and at the coast.
 The Charing Cross Hotel, designed by Edward Middleton Barry, opened on 15 May 1865 and gave the station an ornate frontage in the French Renaissance style.
-At Cannon Street station in London, an Italianate style hotel was constructed in 1867, designed by Barry.
+At Cannon Street, an Italianate-style hotel was constructed in 1867, designed by Barry.
 This provided much of the station's passenger facilities as well as an impressive architectural frontispiece to the street prior to demolition in 1960.
-London Bridge station boasted The Terminus hotel of 1861, which was turned into offices for the LBSCR in 1892, and destroyed by bombing in 1941.
+London Bridge station boasted the Terminus hotel of 1861, which was turned into offices for the LBSCR in 1892, and was destroyed by bombing in 1941.
 Victoria station had the 300-bedroom Grosvenor hotel, which was rebuilt in 1908.
 Other hotels were to be found at Southampton and other port locations connected to the railway.

 From 1929, the Southern Railway invested in bus companies providing feeder services to its trains.
-The brand names Southern National (a joint venture with the National Omnibus & Transport Co.
+The brand names Southern National (Note: A joint venture with the National Omnibus & Transport Co.
 Ltd.) and Southern Vectis have long outlived the railway company they originally served.

 The Southern Railway also undertook freight transfer by road, owning a fleet of goods vehicles providing a door-to-door delivery service.
 This was especially useful for bulky items that required delivery to areas not immediately served by a railway.
 Conflat-type wagons were used to carry containers by rail to a destination close to the delivery address, where they would be transferred by crane onto the trailer of a vehicle for onward travel by road.

-In conjunction with other Big Four companies the Southern Railway also invested in providing air services for passengers, notably to the Channel Islands and Isle of Wight, which complemented the shipping operations.
+In conjunction with other Big Four companies, the Southern Railway also invested in providing air services for passengers, notably to the Channel Islands and Isle of Wight, which complemented the shipping operations.
 Such operations provided the chance to take revenue from non-railway passengers, and enabled fast air-freight services between the islands and the mainland.
-However, this operation was disrupted during the Second World War due to the occupation of the Channel Islands, and the rationing of aviation fuel.
+However, this operation was disrupted during the Second World War, due to the occupation of the Channel Islands and the rationing of aviation fuel.

 In 1937, the Southern Railway was involved in a scheme to build a new airport at Lullingstone, Kent, holding an option to purchase the land that the airport was to be built on.
-Parliamentary approval was obtained to construct a short branch line from station to the airport.
+Parliamentary approval was obtained to construct a short branch line from to the airport.
 At their 1938 Annual General Meeting, it was stated that the opinion of the company was that the cost of building the airport meant that there would not be sufficient return to justify the expenditure.
 The option to purchase the land subsequently lapsed.